otrv4/otrv4/otrv4.md

 messages (data messages that encode a plaintext of zero length) if the receiver has not sent a message in a configurable amount of time.
 Put them (as a set of concatenated 20-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.
+(TODO: our mac keys are not 20-bytes anymore)

 A receiver can reveal a MAC key in the following case:

 - the receiver has received a message and has verified the message's authenticity
-- the receiver has discarded associated message keys
+- the receiver has discarded associated message keys (TODO: is this an AND or an OR condition?)

 ### Data Message format